notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc3.md

 ## What's new

-This release introduces a breaking change to Notation.
+This release introduces a change to how signatures are stored in the registries to align with the OCI direction to use image manifest.
 The default type of signature manifest is changed to image manifest.
-The flag `--signature-manifest` for `notation sign` command is experimental for users to store signatures using artifact manifest.
+The flag `--signature-manifest` for `notation sign` command is experimental for users who want to store signatures using artifact manifest.
+This change does not impact the validation of signatures.

-Signing experience is continuously improved in this release by introducing new flags for signing artifacts using on-demand keys.
+Signing experience is continuously improved in this release.
+Less configuration steps were required before users run `notation sign` command.

 ### About signature manifest